icons8/lunacy-docs/docs/tools.md

 >**Tip:** Alternatively, you can select objects through the **Objects** panel.
 In some cases it may be more convenient.
 For instance, when handling fully overlapping objects.
 For details about working with objects, click here.

-## Hand tool

-The Hand is another tool that you will be using a lot to quickly move to the required canvas area.
-The Hand is not available on the toolbar.
-To use it, just hold down the `Space` key and use the mouse to move the canvas as you need.

 ## Zoom tool

 The Zoom tool allows you to zoom in the selected object or canvas area.
 To use the tool: